nicolaurent/ImageProcessingApi/README.md

   node .
   ```

-2. Use nodemon to run
+2. Use nodemon

-In root directory
+In root directory, run the following
   ```
   npm run start
   ```